sukovanej/effect-http/readme.md

 - 503 `Http.serviceunavailableError` - _server is not ready to handle the request_
 - 504 `Http.gatewayTimeoutError` - _request timeout from the upstream server_

-Using these errors, `Server` runtime can generate human-readable detailsor in HTTP responses and logs.
-Also, it can correctly decide what status code should be return to the client.
+Using these errors, `Server` runtime can generate human-readable details in HTTP responses and logs.
+Also, it can correctly decide what status code should be returned to the client.

 #### Example API with conflict API error

 Let's see it in action and implement the mentioned user management API.
-The API will look as follows
+The API will look as follows.

 ```typescript
 import * as Http from "effect-http";